 - Reduced risk of cancer

 - Reduced fatigue

 - Improved sleep

 Shoot for 30-60 minutes a day of activity several times a week (at least five days a week).

 There are many more whys for the importance of physical training.
 Find one for you and start the journey from being sedentary to active.
 Be basic.
 Just walk 30 minutes a day and drink more water for the first month.
-After that, consider upping your game, and add exercises, skills, activities and nutritional changes that make you feel better, look better, and live longer.
+After that, consider adding exercises, skills, activities and nutritional changes that make you feel better, look better and live longer.

 We do not just focus on hard-core fitness programming for military/spec ops-level athletes.
 We have many articles and programs to help people start from scratch.